-Avandia is a medication for Type 2 diabetes that is sometimes used along with other medications to treat the disease.
-It is an oral diabetes medicine that helps control blood sugar levels by making the cells of the body more sensitive to the action of insulin.
+Avandia is used occasionally along with other medicines to treat Type 2 diabetes.
+It helps control blood sugar levels as it makes the cells of the body sensitive to insulin.

 Avandia is not the same as other diabetes medications.
-It helps your body use its own natural insulin better for improved blood sugar control.
-Most diabetes medications help your body to create more insulin.What is Type 2 Diabetes?
+It helps the body use its own insulin to improve blood sugar control.
+Most medications for diabetes help the body create more insulin.What is Type 2 Diabetes?

-Type 2 diabetes is a chronic condition that affects the way your body metabolizes sugar.
+Type 2 diabetes is a disease that affects the way your body process sugar.
 There is no cure for Type 2 diabetes, but the disease can be managed or even prevented by eating healthy, exercising and maintaining a healthy weight.
-However, diet and exercise may not be enough; you may need diabetes medications or insulin therapy to manage your blood sugar.

 When you have Type 2 diabetes, your body doesn’t produce enough insulin to maintain a normal glucose level or your body is resistant to the effects of insulin.
-Insulin is a hormone that regulates the movement of sugar into your cells.Safety Concerns with Avandia
+Insulin regulates the movement of sugar into your cells.Safety Concerns with Avandia

-Since 2007 the FDA (Food and Drug Administration) has discovered potential safety concerns with the Type 2 diabetes drug Avandia.
-GlaxoSmithKline, the makers of the drug Avandia, did not originally disclose detailed information about potential side effects, and this had led to Avandia product liability lawsuits.Side Effects
+Since 2007, the Food and Drug Administration has safety concerns with Avandia.
+The makers of Avandia, GlaxoSmithKline, did not disclose detailed information about potential side effects, and this had led to Avandia product liability lawsuits.Side Effects

 Possible harmful side effects include: